telerik/kendo-themes/packages/default/README.md

 ### Documenting Variables

 The variables for customizing the Default theme are listed in the `docs/customization.md` article.
-This article is generated from the SCSS source files through the `npm run api` script.
+It is generated from the SCSS source files by running the `npm run api` command.

 To document a variable, use triple-slash comments (`///`) before its definition.

     /// Variable description
     $foo: 42 !default;

-To group variables together, use the `@group` directive.
+To group variables, use the `@group` directive.

     /// Variable description
     /// @group random